Laravel PDF viewer: Build a feature-rich viewer with Nutrient

 Nutrient Laravel PDF viewer

-We offer a commercial Laravel PDF viewer library that can easily be integrated into your web application.
+We offer a commercial Laravel PDF viewer SDK that can easily be integrated into your web application.
 It comes with 30+ features that let you view, annotate, edit, and sign documents directly in your browser.
 Out of the box, it has a polished and flexible UI that you can extend or simplify based on your unique use case.

 • A prebuilt and polished UI for an improved user experience